Coventry Very Light Rail: History

+Track and vehicle

 During early 2019, it was announced that development of the system had reached an advanced stage, along with an initial route and launch date.
 It is reportedly scheduled for the first demonstrator vehicle to be completed by the end of 2023 or the start of 2024, after which it will be subject to a series of tests in advance of its delivery during the following year.
 Testing will be conducted at the Very Light Rail National Innovation Centre in Castle Hill, Dudley, West Midlands.
 In 2024, it was stated that the first route from the railway station to the city centre would not be operational until at least 2026.

+In early 2026, plans were approved for an 800 metre long demonstrator track between Coventry railway station, and Coventry University Technology Park.
+The route will be double track and the test vehicle will run in actual traffic.
+Coventry City Council's website (coventry.gov.uk) states that this 800 metre phase "is funded through the City Region Sustainable Transport Settlement (CRSTS) and is scheduled for completion by Spring/Summer 2027".

 Technology

-The concept of 'Very Light Rail' (VLR) has been developed as a means of delivering a light rail system at a much lower cost and with much reduced construction times than traditional tramways or light rail systems.
+The concept of 'Very Light Rail' (VLR) has been developed as a means of providing a light rail system at a much lower cost and with much reduced construction times than traditional tramways or light rail systems.
 This will allow for such systems to be rolled out across smaller towns and cities so they can gain the benefits of a tram system at a considerably more affordable cost.
 The system had reportedly been engineered for compatibility with the existing West Midlands Metro mass transit network.
 It has been envisioned that services upon the network could be operated upon a 'turn up and go' frequency at a typical interval of every three to four minutes, rather than using a timetable.

 It has been stated that the cost of building the system will equal £7 million per kilometre, which is substantially less than the £35–60 million per kilometre of traditional tram systems.